mattst/sublime-single-trailing-new-line/README.md

 There are now so many Sublime Text packages available that key conflicts are commonplace, it is therefore best for users to decide their own keys for small packages like this one.

 Not sure?
 You could try: `"ctrl+k", "ctrl+n"` (which is not in use on my system).

+For users who would like to use keys for all the features here are the available commands:

+- `single_trailing_new_line` - ensures there is exactly one trailing newline at the end of the file.
+- `single_trailing_new_line_add_syntax` - adds the current syntax to the syntax list setting.
+- `single_trailing_new_line_copy_syntax` - copies the current syntax into the clipboard.

 #### Running Automatically